brunosan/cv/index.md

 ## Work Experience ##
+** World Bank, Washington DC** (2015-present)
+ >Innovation Labs Data Scientist

+>The [World Bank](http://www.worldbank.org/) is a United Nations international institution with two goals for the world to achieve by 2030: (1) End extreme poverty by decreasing the percentage of people living on less than $1.25 a day to no more than 3%.
+(2) Promote shared prosperity by fostering the income growth of the bottom 40% for every country.
+The World Bank is a vital source of financial and technical assistance to developing countries around the world.

-**MapBox, Washington DC** (2013-present)
+**MapBox, Washington DC** (2013-2014)
  >Chief Scientist.

 >[MapBox](http://mapbox.com) is a full-service cloud-based open mapping platform.
-As Chief Scientist I´m a key part of the Satellite team and a major role on our big data projects across the company.
+As Chief Scientist I was a key part of the Satellite team and a major role on our big data projects across the company.

 **Global Adaptation Institute, Washington DC** (2011-2013)
  >Director of Science and Technology.